-How powerful is this?
+How powerful is this financial tip?
 Considering that conventional loans go up to four units, a married couple could secure up to 80 units together, in this example, purchasing fourplexes, individually.

 Another reason to consider financing properties separately is to maintain lower debt-to-income ratios.
 For example, two partners work full-time and earn W-2 wages.
 Both have auto loans, and both partners have signed for both loans.
 If the couple were to finance individual investment properties in their own names, they would both be required to qualify using both auto loan payments.
 Alternatively, if both were to refinance auto loans into one of their names, then said the auto loan would only be counted once.

 Let me share a personal example with you.